 Image search is perfect for the new digital age.
 It involves picking an image and using an alternative search engine to find the same picture on other websites.
 It’s something I use practically every day, and I’m confident that a lot more people would do it if they knew what’s missing from their lives and how it can improve their online business.

 Tools that allow you to run a reverse photo search are available for free and are extremely easy to use, thanks to multiple websites providing it as well as Google Image Search.
-It also offers browser extensions, so all you have to do is right-click any online photo and choose image search option from the drop-down menu.
+It also offers browser extensions, so all you have to do is right-click any online photo and choose the image search option from the drop-down menu.

 So how can picture search help grow your business?
 Reasons vary, but usually, sometimes it’s to authenticate a photo online, by finding the source or track its users across the web.